-Pursuant to Condition 19 of the EAC, BW Gold has established an Environmental Monitoring Committee to facilitate information sharing and provide advice on the development and operation of the Project, and the implementation of EAC conditions, in a coordinated and collaborative manner.
-Committee members include representatives of the Environmental Assessment Office (EAO), UFN, LDN, NWFN, StFN, SFN, NFN, Ministry of Energy, Mines and Low Carbon Innovation (EMLI), Ministry of Environment and Climate Change Strategy (ENV), and Ministry of Forests, Lands, Natural Resource Operations and Rural Development.
+Pursuant to Condition 19 of the EAC, BW Gold has established an Environmental Life of Mine Committee (ELoMC) to facilitate information sharing and provide advice on the development and operation of the Project, and the implementation of EAC conditions, in a coordinated and collaborative manner.
+Committee members include representatives of the EAO, UFN, LDN, NWFN, StFN, SFN, NFN, EMLI, ENV, and Ministry of Forests, Lands, Natural Resource Operations and Rural Development.

-Pursuant to Condition 17 of the EAC, Aboriginal Group Monitor and Monitoring Plan, BW Gold will retain or provide funding to retain a monitor for each Aboriginal Group prior to commencing construction and through all phases of the mine life.
-The general scope of the monitor's activities will be related to monitoring for potential effects from the Project on the Aboriginal Group's Aboriginal interests.
-BW Gold roles and responsibilities relating to environmental management and protection are identified in Table 3-1.
+Pursuant to Condition 17 of the EAC, Aboriginal Group Monitor and Monitoring Plan, BW Gold will retain or provide funding to retain a monitor for each Indigenous nations defined in the EAC #M19-01 prior to commencing construction and through all phases of the mine life.
+The general scope of the monitor's activities will be related to monitoring for potential effects from the Project on Indigenous nations' interests.